Method + problem playbook

 secondary fit for fingerprints and smudges using touchpoint sanitization.

-Ranked for fingerprints on laminate.
+Ranked for fingerprints on appliances.

 These products are selected based on what actually works for the problem, surface, and cleaning goal.